Success at UCC

 The legal assistant one-year certificate prepares students for entry-level jobs and future careers in the following areas: law firms, businesses, insurance companies, financial institutions, public agencies, title companies, and government offices.

-- A grade of C or better must be earned in all LA courses or courses must be retaken.
+- A grade of C or better must be attained in all LA (Legal Assistant) courses or courses must be retaken.

-- If required by placement test results, you may need to take WR 115 to reach the WR 121 requirement.
+- If required by placement test results, students will need to take WR 115 to reach the WR 121 requirement.

 - Acceptance into the Paralegal Program will be postponed if placement is below WR 115.

 - Keyboarding speed of 45 WPM or take OA110 or OA124

 Please contact the placement testing center as soon as possible so that your entrance into the program can be planned well.